Hassan-Yusuf/Portfolio/README.md

-# Portfolio
+## Portfolio

-<br> A general portfolio of projects built
-<br> AlienInvaders - This is a space invaders type spin-off game I made in Java.
-<br> Covid Forecaster - A general covid forecasting application with pdf generator (contains a jar also) in Java.
-<br> Earth - A mapping of the planet earth with a large dataset of coordinates in Java.
+A collection of projects covering software engineering, distributed systems, data processing, and game development.

+### Projects

+- **PelicanCrossingSimulation**
+  A distributed client-server simulation of a pelican crossing system.
+Clients act as pedestrians while the server controls crossing logic and signal coordination.
+Supports multiple concurrent clients and demonstrates synchronization, networking, and modular system design.

+- **Earth**
+  A large-scale Earth mapping project using a substantial coordinate dataset to visualise global terrain data.
+Focused on handling large datasets, data processing, and geographic visualisation in Java.

+- **COVID Forecaster**
+  A forecasting application written in Java that processes live data to predict trends, generate visual output, and produce automated PDF reports (includes runnable JAR).

+- **Maze**
-<br> Maze - A dynamic random maze generator using a spanning tree algorithm and adjacency matrix in Java.
+  A dynamic random maze generator using a spanning tree algorithm and adjacency matrix.
+Demonstrates graph theory, algorithm design, and procedural generation.

+- **MazeCube3D**
-<br> MazeCube3D - A 3D maze game made in Unity using C#.
+  A 3D maze exploration game developed in Unity using C#, featuring interactive navigation, gameplay mechanics, and environment design.

-<br> PelicanCrossingSimulation - This is a simulation of a pelican crossing system using client and server (clients act as pedestrians and server acts as crossing system).
-You can have multiple clients online (but i limited this to 2 or 3 if i remember).
+- **AlienInvaders**
+  A Space Invaders–style arcade game built in Java, focusing on game loops, object interaction, and classic arcade mechanics.